python-pillow/Pillow/docs/reference/ImageFont.rst

                  driver prefers; if empty, the renderer may return either mode.
 Note that the mode is always a string, to simplify C-level implementations.
+    :param direction: Direction of the text.
+    :param features: A list of font features used for text layout.

                  .. versionadded:: 1.1.5
     :return: An internal PIL storage memory instance as defined by the